-At a time gout can affect only one joint, but if left untreated, it may trigger other joints as well.
+At times gout can affect only one joint, but if left untreated, it may trigger other joints as well.
 “There are many symptoms of gout like bitter joint pains which causes inflammation and redness, and commonly affects the toes.
-It can also affect ankles, knees, fingers and wrists in the long run.
+It can also affect ankles, knees, fingers, and wrists in the long run.
 Gout can also cause swelling in the joints as well,” says Dr. Minakshi Sharma.

 To diagnose gout, doctors conduct a uric acid test to know the level of uric acid in the body.
-It is also observed that the people with high level of uric acid do not always experience gout whereas some people may notice the symptoms without having high uric acid level.
+It is also observed that people with high levels of uric acid do not always experience gout whereas some people may notice the symptoms without having a high uric acid level.

 It is often suggested to go for natural ways to cure any disease rather than depending completely on medicines.
 Here are some home remedies for curing gout:

 Fenugreek is an herb with light green leaves and small white flowers.
 Dr. Sharma says, “Consumption of fenugreek seeds can help cure gout as it helps in reducing internal as well as external inflammation of the body.”